nahuel242/documentation/docs/Using Randomness/v2-wrapper/get-a-random-number.md

 - `fulfillRandomWords()`: Receives random values and stores them with your contract.

+- `getRequestStatus()`: Retrive request details for a given `_requestId`.

+- `withdrawLink()`: At any time, the owner of the contract can withdraw outstanding LINK balance from it.

 > 🚧 Security Considerations
 >
-> Be sure to review your contracts to make sure they follow the best practices on the [security considerations](/docs/vrf-security-considerations/) page.
+> Be sure to review your contracts to make sure they follow the best practices on the [security considerations](/docs/vrf/v2/security/) page.

 ## Clean up

 After you are done with this contract, you can retrieve the remaining testnet LINK to use with other examples.

-1. Call `withdrawLink()`.
+1. Call `withdrawLink()` function.
 MetaMask opens and asks you to confirm the transaction.
 After you approve the transaction, the remaining LINK will be transfered from your consumer contract to your wallet address.